azar47/post-install-config/README.md

 # osTicket - Post-Install Configuration

-This project demonstrates the post-install configuration of the osTicket help desk system.
-The goal of this project is to set up the main components of osTicket so that tickets can be created, assigned, and managed properly.
+This project covers the post-install configuration of the osTicket ticketing system.
+The purpose is to set up the environment so tickets can be created, routed, and managed correctly.

 ## Project Summary
-**What this project is:**
-A walkthrough showing the configuration of osTicket after installation.
+This project walks through configuring osTicket after installation.

 **Languages Used:**
 None